Updated: Monday, January 1, 2018

 (2) You must be knowledgeable about the SAP function as it relates to employer interests in safety-sensitive duties.

-(3) You must be knowledgeable about this part, the DOT agency regulations applicable to the employers for whom you evaluate employees, and the DOT SAP Guidelines, and you keep current on any changes to these materials.
-These documents are available from ODAPC (Department of Transportation, 1200 New Jersey Avenue, SE, Washington, DC 20590 (202–366–3784), or on the ODAPC web site (http://www.dot.gov/ost/dapc).
+(3) You must be knowledgeable about this part, the DOT agency regulations applicable to the employers for whom you evaluate employees, and the DOT SAP Guidelines.
+You must keep current on any changes to these materials.
+You must subscribe to the ODAPC list-serve at https://www.transportation.gov/odapc/get-odapc-email-updates.
+DOT agency regulations, DOT SAP Guidelines, and other materials are available from ODAPC (Department of Transportation, 1200 New Jersey Avenue, SE., Washington DC, 20590 (202-366-3784), or on the ODAPC web site (http://www.transportation.gov/odapc).

 (c) Qualification training.
 You must receive qualification training meeting the requirements of this paragraph (c).